rust-lang/blog.rust-lang.org/posts/inside-rust/2024-12-13-this-development-cycle-in-cargo-1.84.md

 - Making symbol names unique so you can't unintentionally use a type in an ABI-incompatible context, called [`-Cmetadata`](https://doc.rust-lang.org/rustc/codegen-options/index.html#metadata)

 `RUSTFLAGS` is a way to bypass Cargo's abstractions and directly control the behavior of `rustc`.
-Cargo includes `RUSTFLAGS` in the fingerprint hash but no in the `-Cextra-filename` hash, causing a full rebuild when they change.
+Cargo includes `RUSTFLAGS` in the fingerprint hash but not in the `-Cextra-filename` hash, causing a full rebuild when they change.
 This can be especially problematic when `RUSTFLAGS` differs between the user and their editor running `cargo`.
 For example, some users report they set `--cfg test` in their editor so all `#[cfg(test)]`s are enabled in rust-analyzer.